-No one really needed another reason to boycott roadside zoos, but PETA’s giving you one anyway, and it may take you by surprise: fires.
-While tragedies can happen anywhere, the last few years have seen an alarming pattern of fires linked to faulty wiring, unattended space heaters, and other instances of carelessness at shoddy tourist traps around the country—just further examples of the neglect that these dumps have become known for.
+No one really needed another reason to boycott roadside zoos, but PETA’s giving you one anyway, and it may surprise you: fires.
+Although tragedies can happen anywhere, the past few years have seen an alarming pattern of fires linked to faulty wiring, unattended space heaters, and other instances of carelessness at shoddy tourist traps around the country—just further examples of the neglect that these dumps have become known for.
 See for yourself:

 “A lot of kids are going to be crying today,” said a police officer who responded to a May 2 barn fire at a Noccalula Falls Park petting zoo in Alabama that killed roughly 75 animals, including birds, baby alligators, a tortoise, 10 turtles, and 20 to 25 guinea pigs.
 (Why don’t staff know how many guinea pigs were in the barn?)
 Authorities were reportedly only alerted to the blaze after a passerby called 911—according to the park supervisor, overnight security personnel were onsite, but they were stationed on the other side of the park.
 Authorities were investigating to determine the cause of the fire, a local newspaper reported.